Rare December tropical disturbance pops up in the Atlantic

 Although the Atlantic hurricane season runs from June 1 through Nov.
 30, tropical activity is usually possible through the end of December.

-Over the past six years, there have been six tropical storms and one subtropical storm that have developed outside of the Atlantic hurricane season, according to WFLA Meteorologist Amanda Holly.
+Over the past six years, there have been six tropical storms and one subtropical storm that have developed outside of the Atlantic hurricane season, according to Storm Team 8 Meteorologist Amanda Holly.

 Only five off-season storms have reached hurricane strength since 1984.